fabricadesoftware-ifc/Fabroku_BackEnd/README.md

 # Fabroku
 Project manager for the fábrica.

-Made with Python with FastApi
+Made with Python and FastApi

-To run this project locally, utilize the start command:
+To run this project locally, use this:
 ```cmd
    pdm run uvicorn main:app --reload
 ```